SFRoze/Thesis/README.md

 # Thesis
 A Thesis Written for completion of my degree at Sussex

-Title: "Performacy Analysis of Information Gathering Systems"
+Title: "Performacy Analysis of Information Gathering Tools"

 Final Grade: 2.1 / 68%